vaiopower project homepage

 supported hardware

-If you have any additions (you can confirm a line either to work or not to) or corrections to this list, please submit them to the bug tracker or to the e-mail address below.
+If you have any additions (you can confirm a line either to work or not to) or corrections to this list, please submit them to the email address below.

 usage